das-labor/borgware-2d/README.md

 Please keep in mind that the simulator is NOT an emulator.
-All it does is compile the source code to a native host application so you can step through your C-Code.
-The GUI thread reads the simulated frame buffer every 40ms and draws its contents.
+All it does is compile the source code to a native host application so you can step through your C-Code with an ordinary host debugger.
+The GUI thread reads the simulated frame buffer every 20ms (40ms on  Windows) and draws its contents.

 Joystick directions are simulated by the WASD keys and SPACE acts as the fire button.
 The OpenGL based simulator (Linux/FreeBSD) enables you to adjust the